SAP/sap-btp-service-operator/newdocu.md

 ### Subaccount for a Namespace

-To associate a namespace to a specific subaccount, maintain the access credentials to the subaccount in a Secret that is dedicated to a specific namespace.
-Define a secret named `<namespace>-sap-btp-service-operator` in the centrally-managed namespace.
+To associate a namespace to a specific subaccount, maintain the access credentials to the subaccount in a `Secret` that is dedicated to a specific namespace.
+Define a secret named `<namespace-name>-sap-btp-service-operator` in the centrally-managed namespace.

 #### Default Access Credentials